-CCHD screening is a simple bedside test to determine the amount of oxygen in the baby’s blood.
+CCHD screening is a simple test done to determine the amount of oxygen in the baby’s blood.
 Low oxygen levels can be a sign of CCHD.
-The test is done using a machine called a pulse oximeter.
-The pulse oximeter is an infrared light sensor that is gently wrapped around the baby’s hand or foot.
-Light passes through the skin and tissue and is read by the sensor to estimate the blood oxygen level.
+The test is done by a health care provider using a device called a pulse oximeter.
+The pulse oximeter uses an infrared light sensor gently wrapped around the baby’s right hand and one foot.
+Light passes through the skin and tissue and the sensor estimates the blood oxygen level.
 The test is painless and takes just a few minutes.

 Laws & Regulations